Why Your Coaching Business Needs More Than Just a Pretty Landing Page

 A Final Word on Investment

-But here's the thing.
+I'm going to be honest with you.
 A great website pays for itself.
 It generates leads while you sleep.
 It answers questions while you're in sessions.
 It builds trust with strangers who've never heard of you.
 It's the hardest working employee you'll ever hire.

-When you hire custom website designer coach who gets your vision, you're not spending money.
+When you hire custom website designer coach who gets your vision, you're not just spending money.
 You're planting seeds.
 Seeds that will grow into calls, clients, and cash flow.

 So take your time.
 Do the work.
 Vet thoroughly.
 Ask uncomfortable questions.
 Don't settle for good enough.